chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Applications for Intervenor Status

-**Rule 6.3 -** Any person interested in an appeal may apply to a panel justice for leave to intervene on any terms and conditions that the panel justice may determine.
+**Rule 6.3 -** Any person interested in an appeal may apply to a panel judge for leave to intervene on any terms and conditions that the panel judge may determine.
 - **(a)** file an Application in Form 9; and
 - **(b)** serve that Application on the other parties.

-**Rule 6.4 -** In any order granting leave to intervene, the panel justice:
+**Rule 6.4 -** In any order granting leave to intervene, the panel judge:
 - **(a)** is to specify the date by which the Form 7 factum of the intervenor must be filed.

-**Rule 6.5 -** Unless a panel justice otherwise orders, an intervenor:
+**Rule 6.5 -** Unless a panel judge otherwise orders, an intervenor:
 - **(a)** must not file a factum that exceeds 15 pages;
 - **(b)** must include in the factum only those submissions that pertain to the facts and issues included in the factums of the parties; and
 - **(c)** is not to present oral argument.